Ahmed-Bayoumi/Bike-Buyers/README.txt

 * Dataset Sheets:
 - bike_buyers: This is the original raw dataset containing 1026 records.
-- Working Sheet: This is the cleaned and prepared version of the dataset It includes 1000 cleaned records with corrected labels and   an added age category column.
+- Working Sheet: This is the cleaned and prepared version of the dataset, It includes 1000 cleaned records with corrected labels and  an added age category column.
 - Pivot Table: This Sheer contains pivot tables used in dashboard.
 - Dashboard: A visual representation of the key insights from the cleaned dataset using Excel charts.